khulnasoft-lab/design.khulnasoft.com/contents/components/file-uploader.md

 ## Usage

 A user should know what action is needed to upload the file and for what purpose.
 For example, the action “Upload an image for your avatar.” paired with a “Choose file…” button.

-You should display an animated spinner icon and percentage of upload completion after the file is chosen for upload.
-This provides a status of the upload and serves to indicate issues, if any.
+After the upload begins, use the [spinner component](/components/spinner) and live text indicating the percentage complete.
+For example, “Uploading your image - 87%.”

 ### Dos and Dont’s